 Aware of musical traditions and eager to incorporate the latest technology in his productions, Haruomi Hosono is one of the most versatile and influential figures in Japanese popular culture.
 44 minutes with various collaborations and solo works by the co-founder of Yellow Magic Orchestra.

-Owing to a straightness rooted in punk, new things and personalities got invented everywhere and all the time in West-Germany’s music scene of the Eighties.
+Owing to a straightness rooted in punk, new things and personalities get invented everywhere and all the time in West-Germany’s music scene of the Eighties.
 53 minutes with Freiwillige Selbstkontrolle, Ingrid Wiener & Chor, Martin Kippenberger, Santrra and others.

 In the late Sixties, women composers start mixing various kinds of sonic material.
 Often their idea of intermedia art has a link to human life.
 88 minutes with Christina Kubisch, Eliane Radigue, Frankie Mann, Ruth Anderson and others.